 What will participants experience?

-- 4 creative health coaching sessions with a trained Artist who’ll facilitate setting of achievable goals and creation of a progression (‘Move On’) plan, which may include grouping with others to sustain a participant led group
+- Up to 3 Creative Check-ins with a trained artist who’ll facilitate setting of achievable goals and creation of a progression (‘Move On’) plan, which may include grouping with others to sustain a participant led group

 - Online or posted resources (filmed tutorials, worksheets, etc)

 - An online platform and/or posted images through which to share artwork and progress with each other

 The courses are free to participants and most materials are provided albeit, whilst working remotely, people will also be encouraged to use / re-use items around the home / garden.

 To manage the expectations of people you refer to Artlift, you should make them aware that we will run three to five terms per year.
 Each course has a maximum capacity of 12 -15 per group, so they may face a wait until the following term.

 - Check commitment: first, discuss the option of Artlift with the person you are considering a referral for to ensure firm commitment to attendance.
 This will help ensure we allocate limited places to people likely to see the course through (albeit we understand there will always be some changes in people’s health/circumstances which are outside their control)

 - Complete a Referral Form for the relevant programme: If you both agree an Arts on Prescription intervention would be beneficial then please download a form for the relevant programme above.If you need to contact us, please e-mail: email@example.com.Please ensure you complete all sections, where possible together, or at least that the person being referred has sight of the form before it is sent to us.We are non-clinical practitioners, so this form is an important element of our eligibility check and risk assessment.